alexmeckes/agentbuilder/RENDER_DEPLOYMENT.md

 Visit your Vercel URL: `https://your-frontend.vercel.app` Your workflow composer should load and be able to communicate with the backend.

-### 3.3 Test Full Workflow
+### 3.3 Test Full Workflow & Analytics Integration

-1. Create a simple workflow in the frontend
+1. Create a simple workflow in the Designer
-2. Execute it to verify frontend-backend communication
+2. Execute it and note the execution ID (e.g., exec_5)
-3. Check that all features work (evaluations, analytics, etc.)
+3. **Check Analytics tab** - the execution should appear there
+4. **If Analytics shows 0 workflows**: Environment variables are not set correctly

 ## Step 4: Custom Domain (Optional)